opencv/opencv/doc/tutorials/calib3d/camera_multiview_calibration/multiview_calibration.markdown

 * `--resize_image_detection` - True / False, if True an image will be resized to speed-up corners detection

 Alternatively, the Python sample could be run from JSON file that should contain image points, pattern points, and boolean indicator whether a camera is fisheye.
-The example of JSON file is in `opencv_extra/testdata/python/multiview_calibration_data.json` (currently under [pull request](https://github.com/opencv/opencv_extra/pull/1001)).
+The example of JSON file is in `opencv_extra/testdata/python/multiview_calibration_data.json` (currently under pull request 1001 in `opencv_extra`).
 Its format should be dictionary with the following items:
 * `object_points` - list of lists of pattern (object) points (size NUM_POINTS x 3).
 * `image_points` - list of lists of lists of lists of image points (size NUM_CAMERAS x NUM_FRAMES x NUM_POINTS x 2).
 * `image_sizes` - list of tuples (width x height) of image size.